 Project Stay In: Truancy Intervention Program

-The goal of Project Stay-In Truancy Intervention Program is to provide support to schools as the schools provide K-12 students early assessment, intervention, and remediation of the factors related to Chronic Truancy.
+The goal of Project Stay In, a Truancy Intervention Program, is to support K-12 schools in identifying, intervening, and remedying factors contributing to Chronic Truancy.

 Email: [email protected]